bambery/cloud_crooner/README.md

   3. update the manifest to point an asset to its most recent digest
   4. update the manifest with new assets

-It will not delete remove old assets from the manifest.
+It will not remove old assets from the manifest.
 It will also not honor the number of backups you have requested for an asset.

 + `rake clean_assets`: This will
   1. remove from the manifest any additional backups.
 If you requested to keep 2 and you now have 3, the oldest digest path will be removed from the manifest